Your Oral Health is More Important Than You Know

 5. Oral Microbiome

 Our bodies are wonderfully complex and complicated creations composed of trillions of tiny cells.
 However, our bodies aren’t just a home for our cells.
 We also host, either willingly or unwillingly, a whole host of other tiny microbes including bacteria, fungi, viruses, and other organisms that call us home (or at least a free ride).
-This is known as the human microbiome.
+This is known as the oral microbiome.

 The average human adult microbiome consists of around 100 trillion bacterial cells.
 That’s a lot of non-body organisms that we interact with on a moment to moment basis.
 One sub-ecosystem of particular importance is the mouth.
 Our mouths contain a stunning variety of bacteria.
 Some are helpful, others harmless, and a few are particularly damaging and dangerous.